Emergency support hotline: +30 123-456-789

 • natural drape

-Soft goods are part of the figure’s identity.
+Soft goods are part of a figure’s identity — and its aftermarket value.

-2. The Types of Soft Goods Used in TVC
+2. The Types of Soft Goods Used in The Vintage Collection

-Hasbro uses several fabric types depending on the character and engineering needs.
+Hasbro uses several fabric types depending on character design, engineering needs, and cost.

 2.1 Woven Fabric (Standard TVC Material)